Short Course Program

 Ages: Middle School & High School

-Join this week long course where students with low vision will learn to access materials in their classroom by using Google Drive/Docs with screen magnification software, Optical Character Recognition (OCR) software/hardware, iPads, and video magnifiers.
+Join this week-long course where students with low vision will learn about the anatomy of the eye, how vision works, how their vision works, and even take a trip to the Exploratorium to dissect a cow's eye!
+They will practice talking about their vision and advocating for themselves in role play with their peers and interview successful Low Vision professionals.
+Students will also learn how to access the classroom and their environment using technology.
+This includes using Google Drive/Docs with screen magnification software, Optical Character Recognition (OCR) software/hardware, iPads, and a variety of video magnifiers.
 This week is sure to be filled with memorable experiences while increasing their skills, confidence, and independence in accessing their classwork.

 Students applying for this course should have usable low vision and can benefit from magnification.

 Preparing Your Best Burger

 December 7-11, 2020

 Discover what it takes to make a really good burger.
 Not something you heat up in a microwave, but a fresh burger with all the fixings.
 It could be a beef patty, a veggie burger or turkey.
 The choice is yours.

 Creating that meal requires knowing what you want, a shopping list of ingredients, how to purchase what you need, money skills to buy your ingredients, safe food handling, knife skills, kitchen tools, how to measure quantities and of course the oven.